Materials

 Jacksonville Deck Builders, a brand of Coastal Outdoor Construction, has built 500+ decks across Duval, St. Johns, Nassau, and Clay counties since 2013.
 We are a FL-licensed general contractor, fully insured, with a 4.9-star rating on 70 Google reviews.
 Our experienced in-house crew handles the whole project, and your free in-home estimate includes removing your old deck at no charge.

 Still deciding on a material?
-Get a free in-home estimate and a fixed-price quote, or call (904) 944-9253.
+Get a free in-home estimate and an estimate, or call (904) 944-9253.
 We will help you pick the right deck for your yard, your budget, and Florida weather.